 Movie Reviews

-In case you haven't noticed by now, there's a lot of writing about movies on the internet!
+In case you haven't noticed by now, there's a lot of writing about movies on the internet.
 Anyone who's waded into it knows it runs the gamut.
-Below is a collection of reviews, often informal (but hopefully well considered) that I've penned over the past few years--ones I've deemed worth reproducing here anyway.
-Not all of these are in-depth, with a synopsis of each film's plot and a detailed list of its intricate innerworkings and so on; instead, these are sometimes just my stray thoughts post-viewing, usually right after, though at times a good deal later.
+Below is a collection of reviews, often informal, but hopefully well considered, that I've penned over the past few years--ones I've deemed worth reproducing here anyway.
+Not all of these are in-depth, with a synopsis of each film's plot and a detailed description of its intricate inner workings.
+Instead these are sometimes just my stray thoughts post-viewing, usually right after, though in some cases a good deal later.
 This is an effort to corral them in one place.
-Overall the emphasis here tends on films I've liked or at least thought I would, as discussing films I've disliked tends to be less fun and productive.
+Overall the emphasis here tends to be on films I like or at least thought I would like, as discussing films I dislike tends to be less fun and productive.

 Anyway, here's the rating system: